mslacken/mslacken.github.io/_posts/2024-03-05-install-wartewulf4.md

 ### Disks

-The path to the device e.g. `/dev/sda` must be used As `diskname`.
+The path to the device e.g. `/dev/sda` must be used for `diskname`.
-The only valid configuration for disks is `diskwipe` which should be self explanatory.
+The only valid configuration for disks is `diskwipe`, which should be self-explanatory.

 ### Partitions

-The `partname` is the name to the partition whick iginition uses as the path for the device files, e.g. `/dev/disk/by-partlabel/$PARTNAME`.
+The `partname` is the name to the partition which iginition uses as the path for the device files, e.g. `/dev/disk/by-partlabel/$PARTNAME`.

-Additionally the size and number of the partition need be specified for all but the last partition (the one with the highest number) in which case this partition will be extended to the maximal size possible.
+Additionally, the size and number of the partition need be specified for all but the last partition (the one with the highest number) in which case this partition will be extended to the maximal size possible.